dom-schulz/utr-tennis-match-predictor/automated-utr-scraper/README.md

 1. **Cloud Scheduler Cron Job triggers PubSub Topic**
    - Scheduled to run twice weekly on Mondays and Thursdays at midnight (best time relative to utr updates after matches)
    - Uses cron expression format for precise scheduling
-   - PubSub serves as an asynchronous intermediary (ie. its only job is to tell the Cloud Function to run and doesn't care about the execution of the script)
+   - PubSub serves as an asynchronous intermediary
+      - The PubSub service's only job is to tell the Cloud Function to run and doesn't care about the execution of the script.
+This allows for future integration where match completion triggers a new scrape (ie. handling many requests to scrape instead of just the one)

 2. **Cloud Function runs script to start Compute Engine VM**